 Demons in The Testament of Solomon

-One of the earliest works in Western Culture where types of demons are classified bydomain, the Testament of Solomon was purportedly written by King Solomon.
-In this piece King Solomon describes his interactions with Beelzebub and other demons who he enslaves to help build his temple.
+King Solomon purportedly wrote one of the earliest works in Western Culture where types of demons are classified by domain, the Testament of Solomon.
+In this piece, King Solomon describes his interactions with Beelzebub and other demons who he enslaves to help build his temple.
 The book also contains numerous rituals and sigils that are still used to today to conjure demons.

 Demons listed by Psellus’

-In the 11th century Michael Psellus attempted classify types of demons by domain.
+In the 11th century, Michael Psellus attempted to classify types of demons by domain.
 The types of demons that Psellus divided demons into were Empyreal (Fiery), Aerial, Subterranean, Lucifugous (Heliophobic), Aqueous, and Terrene (Terrestrial).

 Demons Listed by the Seven Deadly Sins

-1. Deadly Sin 1 – PrideThe Lanterne of Light (an anonymous English Lollard tract often attributed to Wycliffe) was an anonymous work that is now believed to be written by Wycliff.
-The book categorized types of demons based up on the Seven Deadly Sins.
+1. Deadly Sin 1 – PrideThe Lanterne of Light (an anonymous English Lollard tract often attributed to Wycliffe) was an unknown work that is now believed to be written by Wycliff.
+The book categorized types of demons based upon the Seven Deadly Sins.
 These types of demons that Wycliff used would be later found in the books by John Taylor, the Water Poet.

 St. Catherine of Siena Attacked by Demons1.
 Deadly Sin 1